 The best cafes in the Peak District for a hot chocolate

 The days are getting shorter and there’s a chill in the air.
-Hot chocolate season is here, and that warm cup of cocoa has replaced the ice-cream bribe on our Peak District family walks.
+Hot chocolate season is here, and that warm cup of cocoa has replaced the homemade ice-cream bribe on our Peak District family walks.
 Added marshmallows and whipped cream are a must, of course, for that perfect hug in a mug.

 So where to go for a hot chocolate in the Peak District?
 Well the team here at Peak District Kids have their regular haunts to share, but we also asked the members of our lovely Peak District Kids Facebook group for their personal recommendations and included them in this round up.

 Check the map below for locations of the best hot chocolate in the Peak District:

 Situated right on the Monsal Trail, the hot chocolates here topped with marshmallow and whipped cream are a perfect treat after a cycle.
 There’s also an outdoor play area, and a covered outdoor seating area.
 Free parking directly outside the cafe.

 Built in a rustic old building in the heart of Hathersage, Colemans Hathersage Deli has funniest staff in the village.
 It’s a perfect pit stop after your Hathersage Stepping Stone walk or a dip at Hathersage Swimming Pool, and they also do vegan hot chocolate.
 There’s free parking right outside as well as a small outdoor patio.
 Good WiFi too.

 A back to basics café at this station on the Hope Valley line between Manchester and Sheffield.
 Open 7 days a week, it’s an excellent stop for a hot chocolate treat after our Padley Gorge walk.
 Just remember to bring cash, as they don’t take cards.